-The authority for the Company to purchase its ordinary shares in the market is limited to 7,145,465,640 ordinary shares, equivalent to 10 per cent of the issued ordinary share capital of the Company (including the limited voting shares) as at 23 March 2016, being the last practicable date before the publication of this document.
+The authority for the Company to purchase its ordinary shares in the market is limited to 7,154,088,636 ordinary shares, equivalent to 10 per cent. of the issued ordinary share capital of the Company (including the limited voting shares) as at the close of business on 20 March 2017, being the last practicable date before the publication of this notice of AGM.

 Any ordinary shares purchased in this way may be cancelled or held in treasury for eventual sale for cash, transfer in connection with an employees' share plan or cancellation.
 The resolution explicitly authorises the Company to use any shares purchased and held in treasury for the purposes of its employees' share plans.

-If any shares were used in this way, the Company would take them into account when calculating the share issuing limits in the share plans, to the extent required under the share capital management guidelines issued by The Investment Association.
+If any shares were used in this way, the Company would take them into account when calculating the share issuing limits in the share plans, to the extent required under the Share Capital Management Guidelines issued by The Investment Association in July 2016.
 There is no limit on the number or value of preference shares that can be purchased.

-1,250,934,335 ordinary shares, equivalent to 1.751 per cent of the issued ordinary share capital as at 23 March 2016, may be issued on the exercise of outstanding awards and options.
-If the Company were to purchase and cancel shares up to the maximum permitted by this resolution, that percentage would increase to 1.945 per cent.
+1,096,618,681 ordinary shares, equivalent to 1.53 per cent. of the issued ordinary share capital as at the close of business on 20 March 2017, may be issued on the exercise of outstanding awards and options.
+If the Company were to purchase and cancel shares up to the maximum permitted by this resolution, that percentage would increase to 1.703 per cent.